1948 Washington Huskies football team

 The 1948 Washington Huskies football team was an American football team that represented the University of Washington during the 1948 college football season.
-In its first season under head coach Howard Odell, the team compiled a 2–7–1 record, finished in seventh place in the Pacific Coast Conference, and was outscored 189 to 89.
+In its first season under head coach Howie Odell, the team compiled a 2–7–1 record, finished in seventh place in the Pacific Coast Conference, and was outscored 189 to 89.
 Alf Hemsted was the team captain.

+Washington was ranked at No. 62 in the final Litkenhous Difference by Score System ratings for 1948.

 Schedule

 Professional football draft selections

 One University of Washington Husky was selected in the 1949 AAFC Draft, which lasted 29 rounds with 136 selections.